biboking/Election_Analysis/README.md

     - Raymon Anthony Doane won 11,606, 3.1% of the total votes.

 - The winner of the election was:
     - Diana DeGette.
-She received 272,892 votes and 73.8% of the total votes.
+    - She received 272,892 votes, which was 73.8% of the total votes.

 ![ElectionResult](Election_Result.png)